pdmasson/electricity-demand-forecasting/README.md

 This project aims to build (time series) forecasting models using machine learning, to predict electricity demand for the Netherlands on a short-term (day ahead) time scale, at 15 minute intervals.

 The project is split over the following notebooks:
+- Part 1: linear models
+- Part 2: RNN models
+- Functions notebook

+The majority of the work is performed in Part 1.
+Part 2 builds on this further through the exploration of RNN models.
+The Functions notebook is included to summarise helper functions from Part 1 that are re-used in Part 2.

 ## Data
 ### Electricity Demand Data